Callumn Morrison

 Morrison grew up in the Alva area and attended Alva Academy.

 Career

 Morrison made his league debut for Hearts on 22 August 2015, in a 3–0 win against Partick Thistle.
 He was loaned to Stirling Albion in the 2016–17 and 2017–18 seasons.

 On 26 January 2018, Morrison extended his contract at Hearts until 2020.
 That same day, he moved on loan to Scottish Championship club Brechin City.
 He made his debut the following day in a 3–1 defeat against Queen of the South.

 On 10 August 2020, Morrison signed for Falkirk, on a one-year deal.

 He signed a further year extension on 20 November 2020.

 In his first season at Falkirk, he finished as the clubs top goalscorer scoring nine goals in twenty six games in competitive competitions.

 On 19 August 2021, Morrison signed a new two-year deal with Falkirk.

+In the 2023-2024 season Morrison finished as league one top goal scorer.

 International career

 Morrison played for the Scotland under-17 during the 2015–16 season.